 Changing technologies in a contact center platform is inevitable due to high competition.
 Yet competition is always the place for business growth.
-Technologies for contacting customers across digitals channels with the purpose of higher ROI are constantly evolving.
-These days, companies that have cutting-edge software and hardware are secure.
+Technologies for contacting customers across digital channels with the purpose of higher ROI are constantly evolving.
+These days, companies that have cutting-edge call center software and hardware are secure.

 Depending on the size of your business, you need to consider that choosing a new contact center vendor with complex experiences and qualifications for challenging RFP projects is crucial.